infiniticio/docs.infinitic.io/src/pages/docs/workflows/syntax.md

 ### Sending a signal to another workflow

-Once you have the stub of a running workflow, we can easily send a typed signal to it:
+Once we have the stub of a running workflow, we can easily send a typed signal to it:

 {% codes %}